-It has been stated by the owner of the company, Giovanni Castiglioni that this Tracer isn’t in competition with the Yamaha and MV has no interest in competing with a Japanese company.
+It has been stated by the owner of the company, Giovanni Castiglioni that this Tracer isn’t in competition with Yamaha and MV has no interest in competing with a Japanese company.
 The MV bike is very different than a Yamaha.

-This maybe the truth and this further improves the chances of the MV bike brand to be sold.
+This may be the truth and this further improves the chances of the MV bike brand to be sold.
 But it can only happen once the entire dealing network in the UK is stabilized and expanded.
 The Tracer will offer almost all the components in the package but it will provide a 30% savings which will benefit the buyer.

 This model, the Turismo Veloce 800 is considered as a touring bike that is redesigned and reconstructed in such a way that has acquired faster speed; it is lightweight in comparison to other models and far more dynamic than any other MV model.

 The bike is available in two models namely the standard Veloce and the Veloce Lusso.
-The Lusso comes with a full LED Lighting around.
-The dashboard has a larger and is fully colored and the suspension of the bike is electrically controlled.
+The Lusso comes with full LED Lighting around.
+The dashboard has larger and is fully colored and the suspension of the bike is electrically controlled.

 This bike is simply considered to be a phenomenal form of machinery.
 It is new, more agile as well as being lighter.
 It is perfect for a biker to have while touring.
-It is just a brilliant new form of production from the MV Augusta Company who has also taken their efforts to make this bike to have the best appearance.
+It is just a brilliant new form of production from the MV Augusta Company who has also taken their efforts to make this bike have the best appearance.

-But still some people may have different views considering this bike to be just another super bike to have parked inside their garage.
+But still, some people may have different views considering this bike to be just another superbike to have parked inside their garage.
 For others, preferring to opt for a Yamaha MT-09 may be considered as it is a much more affordable option to the Turismo Veloce 800.

 For a company initially small like the MV, the decision for making such a bike may have been a tough call.
-But once the bike was made and tested in the first ride, the results shown were proving that this new direction was the right call made.
+But once the bike was made and tested in the first ride, the results showed were proving that this new direction was the right call made.
 The bike was tested for around 150 miles worth of mountainous roads.

 And the hard work put in made the bike what it is today; a fast bike having much more agility, a bike which is comfortable and practical to have.
 And above all, it is much lighter and far easier manageable to any of the large and powerful bikes present in the biking sector today.

-It has even been seen previously that launching of any new MV bike by the MCN may have a lot of differences between the bikes hand-prepared for launching and bikes produced in the factories of the UK.
-So the first impression of the bike is good but if the production causes any delays then the impression doesn’t remain for long.
+It has even been seen previously that the launching of any new MV bike by the MCN may have a lot of differences between the bikes hand-prepared for launching and bikes produced in the factories of the UK.
+So the first impression of the bike is good but if the product causes any delays then the impression doesn’t remain for long.
 There has been a slight difference between the first hand-prepared bike which was launched and tested on the road to the one produced in a factory.
-But the first impressions have been almost positive at all the times.
+But the first impressions have been almost positive at all times.

 Another annoying drawback comes in the form that the bike has nothing related to how and why the machine is fitted.
 But it is mainly for the fitment of the accessory satnav.
 The metal bar which is present between the screens of the bike just looks ugly and just removes the entire style of the bike instantly.
 It also causes a stop and an obstruction in accessing the screen which is manually adjustable.
 The screen isn’t wide enough for providing the rider access to use his gloved hand.